YuLab-SMU/treedata-book/software-info.md

 [**TDbook**](https://CRAN.R-project.org/package=TDbook) is available on CRAN and can be installed using `install.packages("TDbook")`.

-Package names in this book are formated as bold text (*e.g.*, [**ggtree**](http://bioconductor.org/packages/ggtree)), and function names are followed by parentheses (*e.g.*, `treeio::read.beast()`).
+Package names in this book are formatted as bold text (*e.g.*, [**ggtree**](http://bioconductor.org/packages/ggtree)), and function names are followed by parentheses (*e.g.*, `treeio::read.beast()`).
 The double-colon operator (`::`) means accessing an object from a package.